A Labor of Love & Art

 With some "serendipity and luck" (Dino's words) his move to the West Coast coincided with the region's biotechnology boom.
 Turns out the yeast used in biotechnology is the same type used in wine fermentation.
 A wine country way of life planted its seeds.

-Dino went on to establish the Vaccine Group at the biopharmaceutical company, Chiron Corporation, and ultimately to serve as President of Chief Executive Officer at Dynavax Technologies, where he has been since 1997.
+Dino went on to establish the Vaccine Group at the biopharmaceutical company, Chiron Corporation, and ultimately to serve as President and Chief Executive Officer at Dynavax Technologies from 1997 until his retirement in 2013.

 A wine-ward way of life for Corry and Dino means a "refuge of relaxation" in the mountains where the closest connections with the outside world are the family's four legged friends, Mrs. Bean and Tobias.